D3lt4lph4/papers/docs/tracking/sort.md

 The method is based on a four steps pipeline:

 - First all the objects are detected in the image
-- Second, existing tracks positions are update through Kalman filter
+- Second, existing tracks positions are updated using a Kalman filter
 - Then, all the updated positions are matched to the detections using an Hungarian algorithm
 - Finally, un-matched detection are set as new tracks